Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-test-ton-stake-private-testnet.md

             --operator 0x3cd9f729c8d882b851f8c70fb36d22b391a288cd
 ```

-Connect a console of Operator1's node from new terminal with following command.
+Access operator1's node console from a new terminal with the following command.

 ```bash
 plasma-evm $ build/bin/geth attach --datadir ./.pls.staking/operator1
 ```

-Run command with `geth attach` then connect javascript console of geth.
+Run `geth attach` to connect to the javascript console of geth.

-console에 `eth.sendTransaction({from: eth.accounts[0], to:eth.accounts[0], value: 0})` 입력하여 임의의 Tx를 생성하여 블록을 진행시킨다.
-To proceed operator1's child chain,  Send dummy tx insert with `eth.sendTransaction({from: eth.accounts[0], to:eth.accounts[0], value: 0})` command into console.
+Send a dummy tx to advance the blocks by running `eth.sendTransaction({from: eth.accounts[0], to:eth.accounts[0], value: 0})` command in console.

 ```javascript
 > web3.eth.accounts